Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • People who want a deep, nap-friendly lounge seat

-• Hot sleepers during long sessions
+• Hot sitters during long sessions

 Pros & Cons